ProxioDev/ValioBungee/README.md

 If you are using static legacy method `RedisBungee#getPool()` it might fail in:
 * if Cluster mode is enabled, due fact its Uses different classes
 * if JedisPool compatibility mode is disabled in the config due fact project internally switched to JedisPooled than Jedis
+*
+## License

+This project is distributed under Eclipse Public License 1.0

+You can find it [here](https://github.com/proxiodev/RedisBungee/blob/master/LICENSE)

+You can find the original RedisBungee is by [astei](https://github.com/astei) and project can be found [here](https://github.com/minecrafter/RedisBungee) or spigot page [here, but its no longer available](https://www.spigotmc.org/resources/redisbungee.13494/)

 ## notes
 If you are looking to use Original RedisBungee without a change to internals,